 How many colonies did you place in almond orchards this year?

 How many colonies did you place in almonds last year?

-Given an unlimited supply, how many colonies could you have placed in almond orchards this year?
+How many more colonies could you have placed this year?

 If an additional almond orchard with 100 acres needed bees from you this past season, would you have been able to supply those bees?

-What % of the colonies that you placed in almonds were “field run”?
+How many of the colonies you placed were not graded?

 What was the average number of colonies you placed per acre?